 While this is your plan and, ultimately, your decision, I recommend that we establish the plan with contributory sub-accounts for the plan that you are or most likely going to utilize.
 While the Solo-K has access to all of the funds for investment purposes, they are segregated within the plan so you can account for which funds you used.

 PGI can give you suggestions on the simplest way to manage this structure.

 Accounting for Investments

-Whether it is what funds (e.g., Roth, pre-tax profit sharing) were utilized for an investment to correctly documenting the actual investment and its returns, proper bookkeeping is strongly suggested.
+Whether the funds you use for the investment are Roth, pre-tax, profit sharing, etc., proper bookkeeping is strongly suggested.
 This could include any "house cleaning" activities associated with the record-keeping for an investment, including what funds were used.

 I also emphasize the more record-keeping you can do the better.
 A good visual: if your plan was ever audited, could you easily and correctly present to the auditor every aspect of the plan's operation?

-Many rollover funds from other plans into the Solo-K as an immediate source of investment capital.
-While you can certainly rollover most plan funds (e.g., a Roth IRA cannot be rolled over into a 401(k), regardless of whether the Solo-K permits Roth contributions or conversions)into the plan on a non-taxable basis, the rollover(s) must be correctly accounted for when you file your 1040 tax return for the year in which the rollover occurred.
+Many individuals rollover funds from other plans into the Solo-K as an immediate source of investment capital.
+While you can certainly rollover most plan funds (e.g., a Roth IRA cannot be rolled over into a 401(k)), the rollover(s) must be correctly accounted for when you file your 1040 tax return for the year in which the rollover occurred.